-To deploy a script, you need to upload the script to APM, and for each location assign the BPM Mobile locations and the script parameters.
+To deploy a script, you need to upload the script to APM or AppPulse Active, and for each location assign the BPM Mobile locations and the script parameters.

-1. Upload the recorded scripts to APM, create an application that will run the scripts, update the application thresholds, and assign the application to the required BPM Mobile locations.
+1. Upload the recorded scripts to APM or AppPulse Active, create an application that will run the scripts, update the application thresholds, and assign the application to the required BPM Mobile locations.